astutespruce/sa-blueprint-sv/analysis/prep/README.md

 Most indicators and the Blueprint are mapped at a resolution of 30m.

 The 3 marine and 1 estuarine indicators were originally mapped at 200m.
-These were resampled to 30m for consistency with the other indicators.
+These were resampled to 30m by USFWS staff for consistency with the other indicators and provided separately.

+The final Blueprint 2020 data were posted by USFWS to https://www.sciencebase.gov/catalog/file/get/5f13148d82ce21d4c40a4ac8?name=Blueprint_2020_Data_Download.zip on 8/14/2020.

 ### Summary units